TotoroSyd/TotoroSyd/README.md

 - 🔭 I’m currently working on **awesome products with my team in Macquarie Group**

-- 🌱 I’m currently learning **Angular, Salesforce Platform Developer 1**
+- 🌱 I’m currently learning **AI Engineering, Advanced React, Salesforce Platform Developer 1**

-- 👯 I’m looking to collaborate on **HR related product**
+- 👯 I'm reading **An Elegant Puzzle: Systems of Engineering Management** by Will Larson

 - 👨‍💻 All of my projects are available at [https://github.com/TotoroSyd](https://github.com/TotoroSyd)

 - 📝 I regularly write articles on [https://medium.com/@phoebephuongnguyen](https://medium.com/@phoebephuongnguyen)

-- 💬 Ask me about **react, javascript, human resources management**

 - 📫 How to reach me **phoebe.ngsyd.dev@gmail.com**

 - 📄 Know about my experiences [linkedin.com/in/phoebenguyenn](linkedin.com/in/phoebenguyenn)

 - ⚡ Fun fact **I have a collection of rubber ducks and movie flyers.
-I cried when I held a sea turtle in my Sri Lanka trip because I dreamed about it since I was 5.**
+I cried when I held a sea turtle in my Sri Lanka trip because I had dreamed about it since I was 5.
+I love soupy food (ramen, Vietnamese Pho ...) **

 <h3 align="left">Connect with me:</h3>
 <p align="left">